yongkangchen/atom-ctags/README.md

 #Install
 **You can install atom-ctags using the Preferences pane.**

-autocomplete with ctags dependent on [autocomplete-plus](https://github.com/saschagehlich/autocomplete-plus) already installed.
+And please Make sure that [autocomplete-plus](https://github.com/saschagehlich/autocomplete-plus) already installed.

 #TODO